-We don’t like that Hotspot Shield Free shares certain information, including your city-level location, with third parties in order to display personalized ads.
+We don’t like that Hotspot Shield’s free VPN shares certain information, including your city-level location, with third parties in order to display personalized ads.
 It’s certainly not a no-logs VPN.

-Avoid Hotspot Shield Free if online privacy is your priority – it’s definitely not the safest free VPN out there.
+Avoid Hotspot Shield Free VPN if online privacy is your priority – it’s definitely not the safest free VPN out there.

-This makes Hotspot Shield subject to intrusive surveillance laws and intelligence-sharing agreements with other nations such as the UK, Canada, and Australia.
+This makes Hotspot Shield subject to intrusive surveillance laws and intelligence-sharing agreements with other nations such as the UK, Canada, and Australia (the Five Eyes).